NearDeFi/shade-agent-cli/README.md

 NEAR_SEED_PHRASE="..." # will need quotes around seed phrase
 # ac-proxy is running locally so you can use yarn dev/start and test your app against the locally running shade agent api
 NEXT_PUBLIC_contractId=ac-proxy.[YOUR_NEAR_ACCOUNT_ID (from above)]
-# including this will give you a fixed account every time, remove for production use as each TEE should boot with a new ephemeral NEAR account ID
-ENTROPY=foobar
 # do not change the api codehash, this is the shade-agent-api
 API_CODEHASH=1952010c00a8b59bc91d9fe3429f45cb97003e67d6dade554dac7231caa65ab5